Introduction to Java: Understanding Key Concepts and Writing Your First Program

 Bytecode is created by the Java compiler (javac), which is a part of the Java Development Kit (JDK).
 It serves as the intermediate representation of Java code that allows for platform-independent execution.

 The javac compiler transforms Java source code, which is written in the high-level Java programming language, into Java bytecode, which is a lower-level, platform-independent code.
 This allows Java programs to be write-once, run-anywhere (WORA), as long as the target device has a compatible JVM.
-This is because of not having the need to write individual compilers for different machines having different system architectures.
+This is because of not having the need to write individual compilers for different machines having different system architectures (however, platform dependent JVMs will still be needed).

 Although bytecode is not as fast as native machine code, the use of Just-In-Time (JIT) compilation at runtime can optimize bytecode to run nearly as fast as native code in some scenarios.